 How much can neglecting asset verification cost you?
 The IRS can impose accuracy-related penalties of up to $10 million on corporations that substantially understate their tax obligations.
 Meanwhile, you could be missing out on tax deductions of 60% to 80% for certain depreciated assets.

-- A wide range of situations call for asset verification, ranging from financial audits, business valuations, and loan applications to equipment repairs, business relocations, and asset disposal.
+- A wide range of situations call for asset verification, ranging from financial audits, business valuations, loan applications to equipment repairs, business relocations, and asset disposal.

 - The asset verification process involves planning and preparing, conducting an inventory check, performing physical verification of assets, reconciling data, resolving discrepancies, updating records, and reporting findings.